 Cause 3: editing sound files directly in app folder:

 The hardest one is about replacing sound files directly in the app package system.
-I personally wanted to change notification sound in e-mail client Spark by Readdle, but no option – only Readdle’s sound or system default.
+I personally wanted to change notification sound in e-mail client Spark by Readdle, but no option for custom sound was available – only Readdle’s sound or system’s default.
 I used sound “Aurora” which can be found in iOS (iPhone, iPad, iPod touch), so I wanted to change it.
 Go to folder Applications and choose your desired app – in my case, it was Spark by Readdle.
 Right-click it and choose “Show Package Contents”.
 Look here:

 What is this???